“I just really wish I’d taken more risk in my investment portfolio,” said no one–ever–on their deathbed.

 But at what cost?
-How much risk tolerance did you have to expend to endure losing at least half the value of your aggressive, well-diversified all-equity portfolio during the worst of the financial crisis?
+How much risk tolerance did you have to expend to endure losing at least half the value of your aggressive, well-diversified all-equity portfolio during the worst of the 2008-09 financial crisis or the COVID-19 pandemic?
 How much sleep lost?
 How many more meaningful life experiences did you pass on while you were exhausting your resolve to stay the proverbial course?

 And for what benefit?
 Assuming you didn’t do what studies suggest we’re prone to do–bail out at the worst possible time, thereby eliminating any benefit whatsoever to the white-knuckle ride–you may have made more money.

 But can you get the best of both worlds?
 All-equity returns with less risk?
 Historically, at least, the answer is yes.

 Thanks especially to the groundbreaking work of economists Eugene Fama and Kenneth French (and the number-crunching of my colleagues, Larry Swedroe and Kevin Grogan), we find evidence that an optimally diversified portfolio with only 60% exposure to stock volatility has enjoyed returns nearly equal to the 100%-stock S&P 500 index (going all the way back to 1927).

 But with 40% in stabilizing short-term government bonds, this simple portfolio has required less of an expenditure in personal risk tolerance because it has endured meaningfully less volatility than the all-equity index.